kdeldycke/awesome-engineering-team-management/readme.md

 - [How Big Tech Runs Tech Projects and the Curious Absence of Scrum](https://newsletter.pragmaticengineer.com/p/project-management-in-tech) - There's an interesting table in this article on the strereotypes of companies, their funding models, main engineering actors, and their central methodologies.

 - [Why do some developers at Google consider Agile development to be nonsense?](https://www.quora.com/Why-do-some-developers-at-strong-companies-like-Google-consider-Agile-development-to-be-nonsense/answer/David-Jeske) - Because the short-term focused Scrum processes “seem suited to particular types of development, most notably consulting or contract programming, where the customer is external to the organizations, runs the show because they are paying for development, and can change their mind at any time”.
 Still, google engineers already practice a culture close to what looks like the original 10-points Agile manifesto.
 But that's it.

+- [Story Points Revisited](https://ronjeffries.com/articles/019-01ff/story-points/Index.html) - The alleged inventor of story points says they are probably a mistake.

 - [Detecting Agile Bullshit](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF) - US Department of Defense guide to detect software projects that are really using agile development versus those that are simply waterfall or spiral development in agile clothing (“agile-scrum-fall”).